GoogleChrome/web.dev/src/site/content/en/payments/handling-optional-payment-information/index.md

 for example.

-With the Payment Handler API, the payment app can send a "payment method change" event to the merchant via service worker to notify the new payment method identifier.
-Invoke `PaymentRequestEvent.changePaymentMethod()` with the new payment method information.
+With the Payment Handler API, the payment app can send a "payment method change" event to the merchant via a service worker to notify the new payment method identifier.
+The service worker should invoke `PaymentRequestEvent.changePaymentMethod()` with the new payment method information.